Shy Guy: Certifications

+Release history

 Covers and samples

 In 1998, a cover version of the song called Jeito Sexy became the first hit of Brazilian band Fat Family.

+Aswad and former Eternal singer Easther Bennett recorded a version of the song in 2002.

 In December 2008, Mýa recorded a cover version of "Shy Guy" with the words in English rather than in the patois that King's version was recorded in.
 This was included on Mýa's 2008 Japan-only album Sugar & Spice but was not released as a single.

-Lyric McFarland sang the song in the Blind Auditions for Season 2 of The Voice Australia.
-It earned her a mentorship from Joel Madden.

-DTwinz sang the song in the Blind Auditions for series 4 of the UK series The Voice UK.
-They managed to turn 3-chairs and chose Rita Ora as their coach.

 In 2016, Belgian singer Unicq released her own bilingual French / English version under the title "Mercy (Shy Guy)".
 The single reached number 76 on the SNEP chart, the French official singles chart.

 The chorus of the 2016 song "Don't Hurt Me" by DJ Mustard and Nicki Minaj contains an interpolation of "Shy Guy".